TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 “To find the nomads,” I said.

-They told me I was crazy but gave me their blessing and loaded me down with food for the journey.
+They told me I was crazy but blessed me and loaded me with food for the journey.

 Turkish forest.